 - Helping users find the content they need – Most of the pages now can be read without zooming ; however, many of these pages are still not user friendly because a lot of obstruction are blocking the necessary content.
 This is a common complaint among readers.
 It can really be frustrating if you have to go through several obstacles to get to the content you want.
 This is especially frustrating in mobile devices where the screen is often small.
-To address this, January 11, 2017 onwards, pages where the content is not easily accessible will no longer rank high in the search engine.
+To address this, As per the Recent Google update January 11, 2017 onwards, pages where the content is not easily accessible will no longer rank high in the search engine.
 What are these obstructions, by the way?

 - Pop-ups that cover the main content, immediately after the page opens from the search result or while the user is navigating through the page.

 - Displaying a stand-alone ad that the user has to close in order to enter the page wants to open.

 - A layout where the above-the-fold portion appears similar to the stand-alone interstitial with the sought-for content hidden under the fold.

 Examples of interstitials that make content less accessible:

 Here are techniques one can use that will be accepted by the new change:

 - Pop-ups that are in response to a legal obligation such as cookie usage or age verification.